ott3r07/binary_ninja_mcp/README.md

 ## Installation

-Please install the MCP client before you install the Binary Ninja MCP Max so that the MCP clients can be auto-setup.
+Please install the MCP client before you install Binary Ninja MCP so that the MCP clients can be auto-setup.
 We currently support auto-setup for these MCP clients:

     1. Cline (Recommended)
     2. Roo Code